Tupevarj/SurgeryRoomSimulation/README.md

 ## Usage

 Simulation configuration is provided by file, which is passed as an command line input to simulator.
-Parameters are key-value pairs separated by colon:
+Parameters are key-value pairs separated by colon and space:

 ```
-PARAMETER_NAME1: PARAMETER1_VALUE\
+PARAMETER_NAME1: PARAMETER1_VALUE
-PARAMETER_NAME2: PARAMETER2_VALUE\
+PARAMETER_NAME2: PARAMETER2_VALUE
 ....
 ```